myllynen/byteman-automation-tutorial/README.md

 running Java application is provided, and some additional explanation about Byteman internals are provided.

 NB.
-The tool will use different naming than the _proftest_ used above.
+The actual tool will use more formal naming than _com.example.proftest_ used above.

 ## License